 Chaos Squad, the multiplayer experience, throws you into different scenarios within the Sunset Overdrive world, each of which is wrapped up in a unique PvP setting.
-There’s some missions where you have to get supply drops to a specific spot,, blow up a blimp using the most amount of explosives, destroy the most OD, etc. While not as amazing as the single player campaign, the multiplayer mode does give bonuses to the single player experience, such as the money, weapons and other items.
+There are some missions where you have to get supply drops to a specific spot,, blow up a blimp using the most amount of explosives, destroy the most OD, etc. While not as amazing as the single-player campaign, the multiplayer mode does give bonuses to the single-player experience, such as the money, weapons and other items.

 This game is not afraid to admit it’s a video game.

 It is completely unabashed in its presentation.
 The soundtrack to the game is an experience.
 I found myself chuckling and laughing at some of the dialogue that the game has to offer, where your player constantly references the fact that they’re in a video game, or the character interactions.
 There’s even a moment when your character mentions that it would be cool to have spy music playing as they went on a mission, and on cue…SPY MUSIC!
 I completely lost it laughing while I was fighting off some Scabs and Fizzco bots on that quest.
 Death is made pretty fun as well, with several different re-spawn animations, such as the Elvis slide, the waking of the vampire, and even hatching from an egg.

 It’s definitely the little things that make you appreciate the overall experience of Sunset Overdrive, despite the familiar story (company messes up and seals the city away from the rest of the world, and starts a big corporate cover-up) and mission structure of the game.
 If it ain’t broke, don’t fix it…ENHANCE IT.
 Familiarity plus awesome still equals awesome.